Answers to common questions about issues that are regularly experienced as part of the roll out process of superfast broadband across Wales.

 My cabinet has been enabled for fibre but due to high capacity I am unable to order a superfast service

-The role of the project is to install the fibre network.
-Once the service goes live, the network is handed over to BT Openreach who maintain and operate it.
-BT Openreach actively monitor cabinets.
-When they see that one is reaching capacity then they schedule it for an upgrade.
+Once a cabinet has been enabled to go live, the network is maintained and operated by Openreach.
+Openreach actively monitor cabinets.
+When they see that one is reaching capacity they schedule it for an upgrade.

-BT aim to provide extra capacity as soon as possible for areas experiencing high levels of demand.
+Openreach aim to provide extra capacity as soon as possible for areas experiencing high levels of demand.
 This can take time to plan and may mean making changes to the infrastructure to accommodate the extra equipment needed.
-In some cases, BT may need to supply an extra fibre cabinet.
+In some cases, Openreach may need to supply an extra fibre cabinet.

 If you experience this particular issue please contact use using our enquiry form.